okta/okta-signin-widget/README.md

 ### showSignInAndRedirect

 Returns a Promise.
 Renders the widget to the DOM to prompt the user to sign in.
 On successful [authentication][], the browser will be redirected to Okta with information to begin a new session.
 Okta's servers will process the information and then redirect back to your application's `redirectUri`.
-If succesful, an authorization code will exist in the URL as the "code" query parameter.
-If unsuccesful, there will be an "error" query parameter in the URL.
+If successful, an authorization code will exist in the URL as the "code" query parameter.
+If unsuccessful, there will be an "error" query parameter in the URL.

 * `options`
   * `el` *(optional) - CSS selector which identifies the container element that the widget attaches to.
 If omitted, defaults to the value passed in during the construction of the Widget.